OCCUPATIONAL THERAPY LICENSURE DISCLOSURE

 Prospective and current students who intend to remain in, return to or move to any state other than Utah need to review the professional licensure disclosures below pertaining to their program at Ameritech and consult with the state professional licensing board.

 If students move during the course of their studies to a state where their program is restricted, they are taking a risk that they may not be able to complete that program or use any of the credit earned in that program should they decide to pursue licensing in that field in that state.

-Please note that the risks listed above are not exhaustive.
-Students should verify with their state’s professional licensing board that their plans are not impacted by these risks.
+Please note that the risks identified above are not exhaustive.
+Students should confirm with their state’s professional licensing board that their plans are not impacted by these risks.